About Me: James Byrne (he/him)

 Many of the men who work with me say that what matters most is not only professional training, but the sense that they do not have to explain or justify parts of their lives here.

-Much of my time outside therapy is spent outdoors — in the garden, at my allotment, or wandering hills, forests, and mountains without a particular destination.
+Much of my time outside therapy is spent outdoors.
+In the garden, at my allotment, or wandering hills, forests, and mountains without a particular destination.
+The Irish landscape, the sea, the greenways, the slow weather, is where I return to find ground.

 Background